Nagendra1997/mesibo-documentation/conferencing.md

 - can subscribe: If the member can subscribe to group voice or video calls
 - can list: If the member can get a list of active callers in the group

-Any type of conferencing and streaming app that you need can be easily configured with these controls.
-You can configure group level permissions as well as fine participant level permissions.
-Let's work with some examples and see how permissions can be set under different conditions.
+This allows you to create a type of conferencing and streaming app.
+You can configure default group-level permissions as well as per participant level permissions.
+The following are some examples of how permissions can be set under different conditions.

-### Conference
+### Conference / Group Calling
-In a conference room, you need the members of the group to publish their stream and see other's streams.
-Every member will get a list of participants who are publishing their streams.
-They can then view the streams of each participant.
-Here's what your setting will look like in the console.
-We can selected `Members` only option for who can publish streams, who can view streams, who can view list of participants.
+In a conference/group calling app, you require that all the members of the group publish their stream and subscribe to other's streams.
+Also, all the members should be able to get a list of participants who are publishing their streams so that they can subscribe to them.
+Hence the suggested group setting is as shown below.
+We have selected `Members` only option for who can publish streams, who can view streams, who can view the list of participants.

 ![conference scenario](conference.png)

-### Webinar
+### Open Webinar / Panel discussion
-In a webinar you only need one(or a few more) members to be publishing.
-The other participants will only be listening or viewing the others.
+In an open webinar or panel discussion apps, you generally require that only one or selected participants are publishing and rest are subscribers only.
 Other members will not be allowed to publish their streams.
 This can be achieved with the following group level permission levels.
 ![webinar scenario](webinar.png)

-This is for an open webinar.
 In case of a members-only webinar, You can simply change the permission as follows Who can view live streams: Members
-Who can view streams list: Members .
+Who can view streams list: Members

 ### Class Room
-If you have an online classroom, the teacher has the controls to change the permissions of the students.
-At the group level, you can set that only selected members can publish- The teachers.
+In a classroom app, the teacher has the controls to change the permissions of the students.
+At the group level, you can set that only selected members can publish - usually the teachers.

 ![class room](classroom-1.png)